 Boosting your search speed through indexes

 Genealogists new to the game often make the mistake of not searching indexes first.
 This slows down your research and risks searching in vain in the wrong place.
 Therefore, a search in indexed records is recommended.
-As you can see in this map, there are already indexes, local databases (OFBs) and regional databases for many places in Silesia.
+As you can see in this map, there are already indexes, local databases (OFBs) and regional databases, as well as Ancestry records for many places in Silesia.
 You should search the following places:

 - Poznan Project / Posen-Projekt: The Poznan Project indexes marriages that took place in the province of Posen in the years 1800-1899.
 Since the database also accepts indexes from places in Silesia bordering Posen province, searching this database may turn out to be useful if your ancestors hail from northern Silesia.

 - BaSIA: Similarly to Poznan Project, BaSIA is primarily concerned with Posen province.
 However, as you can see here, the website also indexes records from various places in Silesia.
 The website is not limited to BMD records, but indexes all kinds of records available online in the Polish state archives.